pcwalton/glTF-IBL-Sampler/README.md

 * [GPU-Based Importance Sampling](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch20.html)
 * [Runtime Environment Map Filtering for Image Based Lighting](https://placeholderart.wordpress.com/2015/07/28/implementation-notes-runtime-environment-map-filtering-for-image-based-lighting/)
 * [Filtering shader](lib/source/shaders/filter.frag)

+### Lite version

+This "lite" version drops the external dependencies on KTX2-Software and `glslang`, to make the library easier to integrate into external projects.

 <!--
 The official Khronos [glTF Sample Viewer](https://github.com/KhronosGroup/glTF-Sample-Viewer) is used to clarify, how e.g. a physically-based material has to be lit and rendered.
 In the [glTF 2.0 reference](https://www.khronos.org/files/gltf20-reference-guide.pdf), the default material model is the Metallic-Roughness-Model.